Beef Price-Fixing Settlement (Closed)

 The beef price-fixing class action lawsuit says that the purpose and effect of monopolizing and agreeing not to compete for market prices was higher margins for the companies and higher prices paid by consumers for beef.

-Who is Included in the Settlement?
+Who Was Included in the Settlement?

 Indirectly purchased generally means you did not buy directly from one of the beef producers.
 Instead, like 99% of consumers, you bought it at a grocery store or supermarket in your everyday food purchases.

-How Much Can I Get Paid?
+How Much Could You Get Paid?

 Eligible Beef Products